Frequently Asked Questions

 Your adviser can also be that professional which you utilise for a sounding board, to assist you in making those decisions that you may be unsure how to make on your own.

-Solace Financial advisers hold formal qualifications and all are members of the Financial Planning Association of Australia (FPA).
+Solace Financial advisers hold formal qualifications.
 Accordingly we operate to the FPA’s Code of Ethics.

-Our advisers are required to complete annual ‘Continuing Professional Development’ courses so you know we’ll be up to date with the latest developments, and all are registered with the Tax Practitioners Board as Tax (Financial) Advisers.
+Our advisers are required to complete annual ‘Continuing Professional Development’ courses so you know we’ll be up to date with the latest developments.

 And just as importantly, our advisers are all owners of the business – our client’s interests are our number one priority.